Audiometric Testing and Reports

 The employer has 30 days to retest the employee to confirm the shift before they are required to place them on their OSHA 300 log.
 If the retest confirms the original shift or if they do not retest within the 30 days, then they will have to list the employee.
 Employees who experience confirmed STS’s can be reviewed by an audiologist to do a workplace determination.
-Should the audiologist deem the loss as “non-occupational,” the employee can then be lined off of the log.
+Should an audiologist or medical physician specializing in Occupational Medicine deem the loss as “non-occupational,” the employee can then be lined off of the log.

 Employees with an OSHA-Recordable Hearing Loss

 Do you have employees with an OSHA recordable hearing loss?

 If so, and you are one of our clients, we can now do Workplace Hearing Loss Determinations.
 Ask us about this service.
 We think you’ll find it very helpful.
 You will need to interview your employee and ask him/her a few questions and then send that information to us.
 We use the questionnaire, along with a detailed audiometric history of medical and testing data.
 An audiologist or medical physician specializing in Occupational Medicine can then make a recordability determination for you.

 If your employee is found to have a hearing loss that is not attributable to workplace noise, then you can line him/her off of the OSHA 300 Log.

 Professional Service Member of the National Hearing Conservation Association (NHCA)